Brad-Hammond/Happy-Hounds/README.md

 ## Wireframes

 The images below are of the wireframes I made to mock up how I wanted my website to look.
-I did 2 lots of mock ups, one for desktop and one for mobile.
-To complete my mock ups I used [WireFrame.cc](https://wireframe.cc/pro/).
+I did 2 lots of mockups, one for desktop and one for mobile.
+To complete my mockups I used [WireFrame.cc](https://wireframe.cc/pro/).

 ### Mobile